chtoucas/Abc/README.md

             X = x.ValueOrElse("Y")
         }
 ```
-In the above query, the result is empty when:
+In the above query, the result is empty when one of the keys `a`, `b` or `c`
-- at least one of the keys `a`, `b` or `c` does not exist or is multi-valued.
+does not exist or is multi-valued, or the single value of `c` is not the string
-- the single value of `c` is not the string representation of an integer > 10.
+representation of an integer > 10.
+Morevover, the result is NOT empty even if

-and the result is NOT empty even if the key `x` does not exist, in which case
+the key `x` does not exist or is multi-valued, in which case we pick a default
-we use a default value.
+value.

 - **CONSIDER using a _maybe_ if the object is meant to be short-lived.**